Creer o Morir

-Creer o Morir its a 2025 Venezuelan Cristian movie started by Jose Roberto Diaz, Rosario Prieto, Rolando Padilla among others.
-The film its the first production of the company Despertar Studios.
+Creer o Morir is a 2025 Venezuelan Christian movie created by José Roberto Díaz, Rosario Prieto, Rolando Padilla among others.
+The film is the first production of Despertar Studios.

-The movie tell the history of David a young boy living with her older Grandmother in a country with hardest economical condition.
+The movie tells the history of David, a young boy living with her elderly grandmother in a country with the hardest economical situation.

-Creer o Morir have a international release in Cine Capitol the 26 of October of 2025.
+Creer o Morir had an international release in Cine Capitol on October 26, 2025.

 Plot

 David, an 8-year-old boy full of joy, charisma, and an unwavering faith in God.
 Together with his 85-year-old grandmother, Nasha, he faces everyday life in a country marked by adversity.
 Through his grandmother's perspective and wisdom, he will discover the strength of spirit and the hope that is born even in the most difficult times.